balmli/no.almli.heatingcontroller/README.md

 - Is night / day
 - Is at work / not at work
 - Is comfort mode / ECO mode
-- Is current price below/above
+- Is current price below / above
-- Current price among [x] hours of the days lowest prices
+- Current price is among / is not among the [x] hours of the days lowest prices
+- Current price is among / is not among the [x] hours of the days highest prices
+- Current price is / is not [x] % above today's average
-- Current price is [x] percent below today's average
+- Current price is / is not [x] % below today's average
-- Current price is [x] percent above today's average
+- Current price is / is not [x] % above the average of the next [y] hours
+- Current price is / is not [x] % below the average of the next [y] hours
 - Is public holiday today / yesterday / tomorrow.
 - Is bank holiday today / yesterday / tomorrow.
 - Is observance holiday today / yesterday / tomorrow.